CelliesProjects/aquacontrol32/README.md

 Aquacontrol32 runs on hardware based on a [MH-ET LIVE MiniKit ESP32](http://mh.nodebb.com/topic/8/new-mh-et-live-minikit-for-esp32).
 <br><br>With some modifications and provided there are enough pins broken out, Aquacontrol32 should run on basically any ESP32 based board.
 <br><br>The minimum hardware would be a ESP32 board with at least 5 free output pins connected via 330R gate resistors to 5 NPN mosfets.
-I use IRLZ44N mosfets as these are very cheap.
+I use IRLZ44N mosfets as these are cheap and have the right ratings for my setup.
-<br><br>You can connect a cheap 128x64 I2C OLED and/or a ILI9341 SPI tft display to have some feedback on the display(s).
+<br><br>You can connect a 128x64 I2C OLED and/or a ILI9341 SPI tft display to have some feedback on the display(s).
 <br>The ILI9341 displays optionally come with a XPT2046 touch controller which is supported.
 #### Features:

 - 5 channels led dimming (common anode) at 1.22kHz with 16 bit (65535 steps) resolution.

+- Moon cycle following night light.

 - 50 timers per channel.